junxit/us-congress-bills-113/metadata.md

 - 2013-08-02 — Introduced in House
 - 2013-08-02 — Introduced in House
 - 2013-08-02 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-08-05 — Referred to the Subcommittee on Water Resources and Environment.
+- 2014-07-16 — Committee Consideration and Mark-up Session Held.
+- 2014-07-16 — Ordered to be Reported by Voice Vote.
+- 2014-07-16 — Subcommittee on Water Resources and Environment Discharged.
+- 2014-07-24 — Placed on the Union Calendar, Calendar No. 413.
+- 2014-07-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-553.
+- 2014-07-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-553.